BirdeeHub/minesweeper/app/README.md

 --

 MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

---

-1 more thing.
-Recommended reading order for the Coding Tutorial aspect of this game.
-(It is also marked by comments)

-- For the beginner, start with HowToCodeJava.txt

-- Then play the game a couple times.
-When the code says JButton, it means theres a button for it, so see the button first, and it will make more sense.

-- Then read MineSweeper but dont think about what an EventQueue.invokeLater is too hard,

-- then OpeningWindow,

-- then MainGameWindow but dont worry about zoom listener for now unless you want a headache,

-- then Grid up through the end of the constructor,

-- then Minefield, then the rest of Grid except the zoom function and random toggle dark mode thing (which is the excercise at the end).

-- now read the zoom function on both MainGameWindow and Grid.

-- Then ScoresFileIO, then ScoreEntry, then ScoresWindow.
-IO and Entry together are kinda like their own plugin that grid and scores window use.

-- Now read toggle dark mode function of Grid

-- instructionsWindow is really better viewed in the game.

-At the end, go to toggleDarkMode function in grid and there will be instructions for an excercise.

-You will fix a bug in that function on game over screen (with some hints).

-I promise it isn't as hard of an excercise as it will seem at first.

-But you have to determine what extra conditions you need, and then do something extra based on them

-Answer is in the Jarred branch of this repo in the same spot if you really are stuck.

 _______________________________________________________________________________________________________________________________________________